-- Geopolitical events
+- Geopolitical polarization

 Insurance May Not Be Enough

-Of those $220 billion in losses, only about 33% were covered by reinsurance.
-Moreover, even those organizations that were fully insured may not be made whole, since policies don't normally cover less tangible losses due to operational disruptions, such as losses to market share, customer goodwill and investor confidence.
+Of those $195 billion in losses, only about 33% were covered by reinsurance.
+Moreover, even those organizations that were fully insured may not be made whole, since policies don't normally cover less tangible losses due to "operational disruptions," such as market share, customer sentiment and investor confidence.
 That leaves it up to organizations to invest in their own internal mitigation methods.

 Accountability Starts at the Top